Pūkenga Hauora Hinengaro / Mental Health Clinician

 • Full time

-As a Māori health and wellness service working across Te Tau Ihu, our vision at Te Piki Oranga is to Revitalise whānau for their future- Me whakahaumanu te mana o te whānau a, ka haere whakamua.
-Our mission to support whānau to achieve greater hauora, to thrive, underpins everything we do: Mā te huruhuru ka rere te manu - A bird is adorned with its plumage in order that it may take flight, knowing that when they need us, we will be there throughout all stages of their life.
+As a quality Māori health and wellness service working across Te Tau Ihu, our vision at Te Piki Oranga is to Restore whānau health for a positive future - Me whakahaumanu te mana o te whānau a, ka haere whakamua.
+Our mission to support whānau to achieve greater hauora, to thrive, underpins everything we do: Mā te huruhuru ka rere te manu - Enable whānau to achieve wellness, knowing that when they need us, we will be there throughout all stages of their life.

 Mō tēnei tūrana mahi / About this role